AliShariatian/social-media-clone/README.md

 # Social media website

-A social media like facebook website
+A social media similar to Facebook website
 ## 🕹 Features

 you can change Font size, buttons color and Background color